 The history of chess in Africa predates the appearance of chess in Europe by several centuries.
 The earliest record of a Black chess player was from about 1300 years ago.
 Sa’id bin Jubair was a Black Islamic jurist who is the first person in the world known to have specialized in blindfold chess.
 From his time until today, doubtless there were a great many Black chess players, but records are virtually non-existent until we reach the Black diaspora in the United States, some thousand years later.

-Dr. James McCune Smith (1813) was the first Black American to hold a medical degree, which he earned in Scotland, not being permitted to study medicine in the United States.
 Smith was a passionate intellectual, a vocal and active abolitionist, a pioneer in modern medicine, and a great chess enthusiast.
 Regrettably, there seem to be no records of his games.
 In his most famous essay on chess, he promoted the game as a healthy form of entertainment, and also told of his encounter with one of the greatest chess players of all time.
+The essay is lengthy, but you can read it by clicking HERE.

 Born into slavery in 1855, Theophilus Thompson is the earliest documented Black American chess expert.
 After being freed, he learned chess and wrote a book of chess puzzles called Chess Problems: Either to Play or Mate, which was published in 1873.